The Pros and Cons of Glass Countertops

 Glass countertops definitely offer a range of benefits for any homeowner looking to add a splash of colour to their kitchen.
 Their exciting range of colour combinations gives homeowners great flexibility when choosing the right design to match their tastes.
 If you’re a fan of anything contemporary, then glass countertops should be high up on your list.

-Equally, if you’re looking for an eco-friendly option, then the glass will tick all of the green boxes.
+Equally, if you’re looking for an eco-friendly option, the glass will tick all of the green boxes.
 However, be aware of the potential for irreversible damage when a glass countertop is chipped since it is likely that you’ll have to pay for an entire new piece.
-This is arguably the biggest drawback to glass countertops: in the long run, they could be costly compared with other materials.
+This is arguably the biggest drawback to glass countertops: they could be costly compared with other materials in the long run.

-Make sure to read our ultimate guide on how to choose the right kitchen worktop, where we provide you with a complete overview of the different surfaces available.
+Make sure to read our ultimate guide on choosing the right kitchen worktop, where we provide you with a complete overview of the different surfaces available.